JallRex/100DaysOfCode/README.md

 ## Day 24 (30.Nov)

-- Built the site and fetched data from Fnugg.no - spent hours trying to get the NVE site to disband their cors error but it failed to pan out.
+- Built the site and fetched data from Fnugg.no - spent hours trying to get the NVE site to get around their cors error(s) but it failed to pan out.
 However, I have it as a goal in the future again.

 - "Website now actually gathers and presents data from multiple ski-sites and allows one glance to indentify the fun spot."